 BACKGROUND

-There have been no reports of acute-on-chronic failure (ACLF) during treatment of chronic hepatitis C (CHC) with direct-acting antivirals (DAAs).
+There have been no reports of acute-on-chronic liver failure (ACLF) during treatment of chronic hepatitis C (CHC) with direct-acting antivirals (DAAs).

 CASE SUMMARY

 We report a 50-year-old male patient with CHC.
-The patient sought medical attention from the Department of Infectious Diseases at our hospital due to severe yellowing of the skin and sclera.
-The patient developed yellowing of the skin and sclera 3 mo previously and attended two consecutive hospitals without finding the cause of liver damage.
-It was not until 1 mo previously that they were diagnosed with CHC at our hospital.
-After discharge, they were treated with DAAs.
+The patient sought medical attention from the Department of Infectious Diseases at our hospital due to severe yellowing of the skin and sclera, which developed 3 mo previously and attended two consecutive hospitals without finding the cause of liver damage.
+It was not until 1 mo ago that he was diagnosed with CHC at our hospital.
+After discharge, he was treated with DAAs.
 During treatment, ACLF occurred, and timely measures such as liver protection, enzyme lowering, anti-infective treatment, and suppression of inflammatory storms were implemented to control the condition.

 CONCLUSION